kcl-lang/kcl-lang.io/blog/2023-04-14-kcl-0.4.6-release/index.md

 It is expected that in the middle of 2023, we will release **KCL v0.5.0**.
 The expected key evolution includes:

 + More IDE extensions, package management tools, Helm/Kustomize/KPT scenario integration, feature support, and user experience improvement.
-+ Provide more out of the box KCL model support for cloud native scenarios, mainly including containers, services, computing, storage, and networks.
++ Provide more out-of-box KCL model support for cloud-native scenarios, mainly including containers, services, computing, storage, and networks.
 + Support KCL Schema to directly generate Kubernetes CRD.
-+ Support kubectl and helmfile KCL plugins, directly generating, mutating, and validating Kubernetes resources through the KCL code.
++ Support `kubectl` and `helmfile` KCL plugins, directly generating, mutating, and validating Kubernetes resources through the KCL code.
 + Support for mutating and validating YAML by running KCL code through the admission controller at the Kubernetes runtime.
-+ More support for non Kubernetes scenarios, such as data cleaning of AI models through the KCL schema and database schema integration support.
++ More support for non-Kubernetes scenarios, such as data cleaning of AI models through the KCL schema and database schema integration support.

 For more details, please refer to [KCL v0.5.0 Milestone](https://github.com/KusionStack/KCLVM/milestone/5)